ankitmaloo/ankitm.github.io/index.md

 - Cross Domain Content Generation: [ArXiv](https://arxiv.org/abs/2409.17171)

 ## Things I like
 - Reading.
-Check out my bookshelf.
+Check out my [bookshelf](https://ankitmaloo.com/bookshelf).
 - Football.
 Real Madrid.
 - Astrophysics.
+  - I always liked it.
+It's a mix of math, physics and philosophy.
 - History.
-Not the one from books, but specific events and multiple explanations of the same.
+  - Not the one taught in school, but specific events and multiple explanations of the same.
+  - I like to think about why things happened the way they did.
+What were the trigger points, and figuring out the truth when you have different sources and perspectives describing the same event in different ways.
+It's like a puzzle.

 ## Questions
 Some questions I have thought about and would love perspectives about